Help center

 Assign Description and create Quantity takeoff

 A placed object without a description represents nothing.
-It is only when you describe the objects that they become quantity items.
+Objects only become quantity items once they have been described.

-There are two ways to describe quantities.
-You can do it at the row level or object level.
-Please take some extra time to use the rows, as they allow you to reuse the information from one object to represent several different quantity items.
+There are two ways to describe quantities: at the row level or at the object level.
+We recommend using rows, as they allow you to reuse information from a single object to represent multiple different quantity items.

 Assigning using Rows

-Based on these, you then create a row on the object and describe in the different columns what the quantity should refer to.
-In the "Quantity" field, you then fill in the corresponding variable from the measurement value list to link the measurement values to the quantity item.
+Based on these, you create a row on the object and fill in the columns to describe what the quantity refers to.
+In the "Quantity" field, you then enter the corresponding variable from the measurement values list to link the measured data to the quantity item.

 Read more under the topic Rows.

-Describing at the object level works excellently for very simple setups of quantity takeoffs.
-This method works well when you are only working with a few different types of quantities, where none of the marked objects share information about other quantities.
+Describing quantities at the object level works well for simple takeoff setups — particularly when you are working with only a few quantity types, and none of the marked objects share information with other quantities.

-Here's how you do it: Describe the quantity takeoff in the Name field for the object.
-You can also advantageously use product codes or equivalents in the "Number/Tag" field.
+To do this, describe the quantity takeoff in the Name field of the object.
+You can also make use of the "Number/Tag" field for product codes or equivalent references.

 Compile and Subtotal

-You can also select multiple different folders at the same level to combine their totals.
+You can also select multiple folders at the same level to combine their totals.

 Is this article helpful?